thecodejack/svelte-file-dropzone/README.md

 Then, you may launch the storybook development server by `pnpm storybook`.

 To generate the static HTML of the storybook, run `pnpm build-storybook`.
-You may launch a static HTML server and browse the output by `pnpm sirv`.
+You may launch a static HTML server and browse the output by `pnpm sirv-storybook`.

 On some node environments, you might see the following error: